bentaysum/1D_model_rebuild/README.md

 latitude, longitude].
 Ready for use as a source of species in photochemistry.F.
 Values validated by comparison with webtool.

-Included in photochemistry.F, with a number density calculated via molar weight of 100.
+Included in photochemistry.F, with a number density calculated via molar weight of 66.5 which is derived from Gale Crater measurements of Dust compositions in doi:10.1002/2015GL066675.

 ## 03/07/2020